Last Updated

 Age is the most common risk factor for macular degeneration.
 About 0.2 percent of people in the U.S. between ages 55 and 64 have developed AMD; 1 percent of people 65 to 74 years old have AMD; 4.6 percent of people ages 75 to 84 have AMD: and 13.1 percent of people ages 85 and older have AMD.

-Other risk factors that increase your chances of developing AMD include:
+Other risk factors that increase your chances of developing AMD include the following:

 You may also want to speak to your optometrist if you have uncontrollable risk factors, like family history, and are concerned about your chances of developing AMD.
 This way, your optometrist will know to monitor your eyes for this condition in particular, which will allow for earlier diagnosis and treatment.